danilodelucio/GradePass/README.md

 > _If you donate any amount, please mention this tool (also your preference name if you want to), so your name will appear in the **Supporters** list above._

 You can also share this tool or send me a positive message, it would help me in the same way.

+---

+Special thanks to Gustavo Goncalves, Marco Silva, Leticia Matsuoka and Wesley Junior for testing this tool and providing valuable feedback for improvement.

 # Cheers! 🥂